-Also typically referred to as Pocket Park, the Pocket Green will play an important role in the formation of a public space network through higher density areas.
-These smaller park types will allow for "pauses" in a landscaped setting along the route between major and larger open spaces within the network.
+Also typically referred to as Pocket Park, Pocket Greens will play an important role in the formation of a public space network through higher density areas.
+These smaller park types will allow for "pauses" with a landscaped setting along the streets between larger open spaces within the open space network.

 Pocket Greens are particularly important in areas where commercial activities are taking place.
 They are highly visible and allow workers to take a lunch or coffee break while enjoying a contemplative environment with pedestrians strolling by.
-They can provide seating, areas to eat, and small play areas or game areas.
+They can provide seating, areas to eat or read, and small play areas or game areas.
 This park type will serve residents, workers and visitors from the nearby blocks.

 Research has suggested that smaller breaks during the work schedule increases productivity and health, especially mental health.
-Due to its small scale, the space should be highly visible from the street, and connect to the public space network and include access to sunlight, important view corridors, connection to the network of public spaces, and protection from the wind, traffic and noise.
+Due to its small scale, the space should be highly visible from the street and include protection from the wind, traffic and noise.

-3.1.8 Temporary/Interim Park
+3.1.8 Temporary and/or Interim Park